 The Arden kicked off our 23rd season with the world premiere of Michael Hollinger’s Ghost-Writer, which opened on September 15th.
 The opening night celebration began at 5:30pm with a Sylvan Society cocktail party at Serrano, one of Old City’s first restaurants, located at 2nd and Market Sts.
 200 guests attended the opening night performance and were greeted during the curtain speech by Tom Petro, President and CEO of Fox Chase Bank (Production Sponsor for Ghost-Writer) and Fred Anton (Honorary Producer of Ghost-Writer.)
 Everyone celebrated after the show with sumptuous bites by Starr Events Catering and libations by Hatboro Beverages.
 Special thanks to Harmelin Media, the Arden’s Opening Night sponsor!

-Philadelphia actors Scott Greer and Mary Martello have performed in more than 30 Arden productions, and they were last seen on the Arden stage together in the 2008/09 season’s Candide.
+Philadelphia actors Scott Greer and Mary Martello have performed in more than 30 Arden productions, >medicine and they were last seen on the Arden stage together in the 2008/09 season’s Candide.
 This season, they will be playing Mr. and Mrs. Peachum in The Threepenny Opera.
 Despite so much shared theatrical history, when Gigi Lamm, the Arden’s Director of Marketing and Public Relations, invited them to participate in an interview, they each claimed not to know the other.
 The interview that follows occurred after Lamm introduced the pair.

 Gigi Lamm: In total, how many shows have you two done together?